axibase/atsd/rule-engine/functions.md

 ## Portal Functions

-Portal functions provide a way to attach any portals if the chat configuration supports sending screenshots
+Portal functions provide a way to attach any portals if the chat configuration supports sending screenshots.

 * [addPortal](functions-portal.md#addportal)